elgar328/nfd2nfc/README.md

 ## Installation

 You can install nfd2nfc via Homebrew using our tap.
-This installation includes two executables (nfd2nfc and nfd2nfc-watcher) and automatically registers the watcher service during installation.
+This installation provides two executables: nfd2nfc and nfd2nfc-watcher.

 ### Steps